shoplocalbirmingham/shoplocalbirmingham.github.io/README.txt

-This site could turn into a full featured.
-Would like to see how community and shop local enthusiasts would like to see site take shape.
+This site could turn into somehing more fully featured.
+I'm wanting to see how community and shop local enthusiasts would like to see site take shape.

 If you're a developer, please send pull requests!